Getting Started with .NET MAUI Blazor Hybrid App

 BlazorWebView in .NET MAUI Blazor App

-The above steps creates a multi-targeted .NET MAUI Blazor app that can be deployed to Android, iOS, macOS, and Windows.
+The above steps create a multi-targeted .NET MAUI Blazor app that can be deployed to Android, iOS, macOS, and Windows.

-In MainPage.xaml, The BlazorWebView is added and points to the root of the Blazor app.
-The root Blazor component for the app is in Main.razor, which Razor compiles into a type named Main in the application’s root namespace.
+In MainPage.xaml, the BlazorWebView is added and points to the root of the Blazor app.
+The root Blazor component for the app is in Routes.razor, which Razor compiles into a type named Routes in the application’s root namespace.

 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"